nopnop2002/esp-idf-mcp41010/README.md

 However, the maximum voltage is up to VDD.
 If you control a voltage up to 5V, you can use this.

+And ESP32C3 core does not have a DAC function.

 - MCP41010 = Single Digital Potentiometer (10 kOhms)
 - MCP41050 = Single Digital Potentiometer (50 kOhms)
 - MCP41100 = Single Digital Potentiometer (100 kOhms)